Haagimus/DbObjectCreator/README.md

 Run `pip install Cython` before proceeding with either install.
 This package is required prior to installing this library.

 #### To install via GitHub
-1. Run the command `git+ssh://github.com/haagimus/DbObjectCreator.git`
+1. Run the command `pip install git+ssh://github.com/haagimus/DbObjectCreator.git`

 #### To install locally
 1. Clone the repo to your local machine using the Clone or Download button in the upper left